64rulez/PyMoIP/PyMoIP/gateway/swampymud-0.2.0-bis/README.md

 Was based uppon SwampyMud - but it's not SwampyMud any more ....

-Listen for telnet on port 9000 and for WS on port 9001 Call to port 8765 in WS
+Listen for telnet on port 9000 and for WS on port 9001 Call to localhost port 8765 in WS

-[Too many logs ... and all MUD functionalities to be removed]
+[Too many verbose traces & logs ... and all MUD functionalities to be removed]

 # SwampyMud